bcorporaal/Bentobox/README.md

 I was looking for a very clean customisable new tab page but none of the existing ones fitted my needs.
 They either had too much design, too much functionality or could not be customised completely.

 For optimal speed I host this page on a local server running on my computer.
-Using Dropbox I sync the contents between computers.
+I sync the contents between computers using Dropbox.

 ## What is Kirby?